libretro/docs/docs/guides/install-android.md

 ## Non-Google Play sources

-For installations from outside Google Play, you may need to follow the [Allowing APK installations blocked by Google Play Protect](#allowing-apk-installations-blocked-by-google-play-protect) guide.
+For installations from outside Google Play, you need to follow the [Allowing APK installations blocked by Google Play Protect](#allowing-apk-installations-blocked-by-google-play-protect) guide.

 ### Installation via Website
 ___